fbsamples/messenger-platform-samples/welcome-Bot/node/README.md

 ## Webhook

 All webhook code is in `app.js`.
 It is routed to `/webhook`.
 This project handles callbacks for authentication, messages, delivery confirmation and postbacks.
 More details are available at the [reference docs](https://developers.facebook.com/docs/messenger-platform/webhook-reference).

-## "Send to Messenger" and "Message Us" Plugin

-An example of the "Send to Messenger" plugin and "Message Us" plugin are located at `index.html`.
-The "Send to Messenger" plugin can be used to trigger an authentication event.
-More details are available at the [reference docs](https://developers.facebook.com/docs/messenger-platform/plugin-reference).

 ## License